-Groundwater resources in the Greater Mekong Sub-region: The countries of the Greater Mekong Sub-region (GMS) - Cambodia, Lao PDR, Thailand, Myanmar and Vietnam) have abundant surface water resources that includes some of the largest rivers in Asia: the Mekong discharges around 475 km annually, and the Ayeyarwady around 400 km.
+Groundwater in the Greater Mekong Sub-region: The countries of the Greater Mekong Sub-region (GMS - Cambodia, Lao PDR, Thailand, Myanmar and Vietnam) have abundant surface water resources that includes some of the largest rivers in Asia: the Mekong discharges around 475 km3 annually, and the Ayeyarwady around 400 km3.
 All GMS countries are vulnerable to the adverse effects of climate variability and climate change; flooding and heavy monsoon rains are common but the region also experiences a (prolonged) dry season with pronounced and frequent water scarcity.
 Even though surface water is abundant, major shortfalls occur spatially (particularly in lowlands and plains) and temporally (during the dry season).
 These structural water shortages are normally met with supply from groundwater (GW).
-The GMS countries have a total population of about 240 million people; a considerable number are low- income groups and urban/rural communities that depend on easily accessible, reliable, good quality and low-cost GW for their domestic use and agrarian-based livelihoods.
-GW use is increasing as drilling and pumping costs have become more affordable and will continue to do so in coming years for a variety of reasons that include achieving the SDGs, adapting to climate change, increased pressures to meet food security and livelihood enhancement.
-The long terms impacts from increased GW use on the security of domestic, irrigation and industrial supplies, and resource sustainability in general remain unclear.
-In socio-economically important areas across the region (.e.g. upper Mekong Delta, Myanmar Dry Zone) severe depletion is already taking place.
+The GMS countries have a total population of about 240 million people; a considerable number are low-income groups and urban/rural communities that depend on easily accessible, reliable, good quality and low-cost GW for their domestic use and agrarian-based livelihoods.
+GW use is increasing as drilling and pumping costs have become more affordable and will continue to do so in coming years for a variety of reasons that include meeting Sustainable Development Goals, adapting to climate change, achieving food security and livelihood enhancement.
+The long terms impacts from increased GW use on domestic, irrigation and industrial supply security and resource sustainability in general remain unclear.

 Climate variability creates a more uncertain dimension for water availability and to address this GW is being more heavily relied upon as a coping strategy since it is better buffered to climate shocks than surface water.
-For example, the current El Niño-related drought in Thailand has triggered unprecedentedly high levels of pumping including emergency measures involving the drilling of 900 wells for irrigating parched rice fields to avert short-term disaster with unknown longer term consequences (i.e. rapidly exhausting finite GW resources).
+For example, the current El Niño-related drought in Thailand leads to emergency measures involving the drilling of 900 wells for irrigating parched rice fields with unknown longer term consequences.

-The expansion of irrigation, land use changes (deforestation) in the highland areas and agricultural intensification more generally, increase of domestic and industrial use in expanding cities of the GMS may result in significant depletion or contamination of GW resources in future, leading to reduced water availability, higher pumping costs, saltwater intrusion in coastal areas, and loss of ecosystem services.
+The expansion of irrigation, land use changes (deforestation) in the highland areas, increase of domestic and industrial use in expanding cities of the GMS may result in significant depletion of GW resources in future, leading to reduced water availability, higher pumping costs, saltwater intrusion in coastal areas, and loss of ecosystem services.
 These effects will be exacerbated by the impacts of climate change, further increasing demand and potentially reducing recharge throughout the GMS.
 The full impacts of climate change on GW availability are likely to be complex and require further investigation.

-The absence of a sizeable community and cooperative network of GW experts in the GMS severely hampers addressing these issues, in particular in Myanmar, Lao PDR and in Cambodia, where local capacity in GW management are very limited, whereas Thailand and Vietnam are considerably more advanced.
+The absence of a sizeable community and cooperative network of GW experts in the GMS severely hampers addressing these issues, in particular in Myanmar, Lao PDR and in Cambodia, where local capacity in the technical and non-technical aspects of groundwater management are very limited.
 Regional cooperation in the ASEAN Economic Community offers an opportunity to tackle these challenges.
-Specifically, the project aims to enhance and utilize the resilience potential of improved and regionally coordinated GW management and demonstrate in targeted pilot areas that it can provide effective tools and capacities to reduce vulnerability.
+Specifically, the project aims to enhance and utilize the resilience potential of improved and regionally coordinated GW management and demonstrate that it can provide effective tools and capacities to reduce vulnerability.

-Knowledge/information gaps: There is limited information and knowledge on the GW resources of the GMS, in particular the kind of insight required to deal with pressing issues, such as:
+Knowledge/information gaps: There is limited information and knowledge on GW resources of the GMS, in particular the kind of insight required to deal with pressing issues, such as: